ChaddFrasier/Simulator/README.md

 	1. Read the configuration file in and set system information in the processor/memory
 Processor:
 	1. Read the process files for each 'process' that needs to be run
+	2. Multiple scheduling algorithms
+		- First Come First Serve(FCFS)
+		- Shortest Job First(SJF)
+		- Round Robin
 Timer:
 	1. "Internal Clock System" that controls how long each 'cycle' takes in the processor.
-		- 2 modes; syncronous(with holding loops) and asyncronous (w/ interrupts) ?
+		- 2 modes; synchronous(with holding loops) and asynchronous (w/ interrupts) ?
 	2. Sends interrupts after doing stated number of cycles for the processor
 Memory:
 	1. Needs a PCB struct to mimic a data entry in the process control blocks.
-	2. Active PCBs and used to hold running processes in the processor and hold active data from the processes that are still running but not activly working in the CPU
+	2. Active PCBs and used to hold running processes in the processor and hold active data from the processes that are still running but not actively working in the CPU
 Logger:
-	1. logs the process of the CPU,Memory,Config, etxc into an ourput file or to the users console for easier debugging of the program flow
+	1. logs the process of the CPU,Memory,Config, etc into an output file or to the users console for easier debugging of the program flow

 Goal: